 "I had seen and read about the Syrian refugee crisis, but I wanted to know more.
 I simply couldn’t understand the entirety of the situation unless I saw for myself.
 And I couldn’t stand my ground against all this fear and misinformation without personal experience.
 So I went with the International Rescue Committee to Lebanon..." —Rashida Jones

 Actor, writer and producer Rashida Jones has starred in television and film productions including “Angie Tribeca,” "Parks and Recreation” and “Celeste and Jesse Forever”.
-As an IRC Voice, Rashida has recently returned from Lebanon, where she saw how and where Syrian refugees are living.
+As an IRC Voice, Rashida collaborated with the IRC on a virtual reality experience in Lebanon, where she saw how and where Syrian refugees are living.
 She has also traveled to Thailand to visit the Tham Hin refugee camp, where the IRC provides lifesaving health care and clean water, and visited our New Roots community gardens in San Diego and New York where resettled refugees literally plant new roots in their new communities.

 “In visiting the IRC’s Refugee Summer Youth Academy, I really connected with the Leaders in Training [high school refugee students who serve as youth counselors].
 It’s wonderful that, after learning from the program and going on to become successful in their own schools, they choose to come back and give their summers to help other students through the same process.
 I find that inspiring.” —John Legend